 - Let’s Get Creative – Doodle Your Way Through the Lenten Calendar

-- Broken Into Wholeness – Poems for Recovery by Ana Lisa de Jong – Not specifically for Lent but a helpful resource for the season.
+- Broken Into Wholeness – Poems for Recovery and Poems for Loss by Ana Lisa de Jong – not specifically for Lent but a helpful resource for the season – FREE downloads

 - Stations of the Cross – by Lilly Lewin